Rock and Water Training addresses 4.1.2, 4.2.2, 4.3.2 and 6.3.2 from the Australian Professional Standards for Teachers.

-Please Note: NESA or TQI endorsed hours can only be accrued by attending workshops run by Lighthouse Education, however teachers seeking identified hours only may attend courses in any state.
+Please Note: TQI endorsed hours can only be accrued by attending workshops run by Lighthouse Education, however teachers seeking identified hours only may attend courses in any state.

 The workshop consists of a 10 lesson program using the basic skills and concepts of the Rock and Water program, while also paying special attention to the developmental challenges, qualities and strengths of girls and women.